JEI981214/Tri-modal-bitonicX-based/README.md

 The demo file is main.m.

+Note: Before running main.m, we need to type "mex anisotropic2_mex.cpp" and "mex xrankopen2.cpp" in the command line window.

 Do not hesitate to contact me if you meet any problems when using this code.

 Author: Yuchan Jie